Weigh My Ride

 The loaded weight of the towing vehicle, including accessories, fuel, cargo, passengers, and Tow Ball Mass (TBM) when hitched.

-The loaded axle group weight of the trailer, including fluids, cargo and accessories.
+The loaded axle group weight of the trailer, including fluids, cargo and accessories when hitched.

 GCM = Gross Vehicle Mass (GVM) + Gross Trailer Mass (GTM)